Laserblast: Casting

 Kim Milford, who had previously appeared in the original Broadway theatre production of Hair and the first production of The Rocky Horror Show, starred in the leading role of Laserblast, marking his first major motion picture appearance.
 Cheryl Smith, who later received greater recognition for her appearances in B movies and exploitation films, appeared in the lead female role of Kathy Farley.
 Smith disliked the role because she felt it was poorly written and that she did not receive enough rehearsal time.
 Gianni Russo, best known for playing Carlo Rizzi in The Godfather (1972), was cast as government investigator Tony Craig.

 Laserblast marks the screen debut of Eddie Deezen, who went on to play other archetypal nerd roles in films like Grease (1978), which was filmed before Laserblast started production, 1941 (1979), Grease 2 (1982), and Midnight Madness (1980).
 During a 2009 interview, Deezen remembered little about Laserblast, other than that it was a "shoddy production".
-Roddy McDowall portrays Dr. Mellon in the film, and his name is misspelled "McDowell" in the end credits.
-Keenan Wynn, a long-time character actor and a Metro-Goldwyn-Mayer contract player during the 1940s, portrayed Colonel Farley, who provides comic relief as Kathy's crazed, paranoid, delusional grandfather and a former military man.
+Roddy McDowall portrays Dr. Mellon in the film, whose name is misspelled "McDowell" in the end credits.
+Keenan Wynn, a long-time character actor and a Metro-Goldwyn-Mayer contract player during the 1940s, portrayed Colonel Farley, who provides comic relief as Kathy's crazed, paranoid, delusional grandfather and veteran.
 The filming for Wynn's small role was finished in one day.
 Screenwriter Franne Schacht made a cameo appearance as the sheriff's secretary in the film.